 NOTES: The writing requirement may be met only with designated UCSB courses approved by the Academic Senate.
 ENGR 101 and ENGR 103 may be used as a writing requirement class, even by those students for whom ENGR 101 is required.
 New transfer students should consult with the College Undergraduate Studies Office regarding this requirement.

-Alternatively, this entire depth requirement may be satisfied by completion of one of the following sequences: Chicano Studies 1A-B-C, Comparative Literature 30A-B-C, French 50AX-BX-CX, History 2A-B-C, History 2AH-BH-CH, History 4A-B-C, History 4AH-BH-CH, History 17A-B-C, History 17AH-BH-CH, Philosophy 20A-B-C, Religious Studies 80A-B-C or any three courses from Art History 6A-B-C-DS-DW-E-F-G-H-K. Students selecting this option must complete the entire course sequence.
+Alternatively, (second option) this entire depth requirement may be satisfied by completion of one of the following sequences: Chicano Studies 1A-B-C, Comparative Literature 30A-B-C, French 50AX-BX-CX, History 2A-B-C, History 2AH-BH-CH, History 4A-B-C, History 4AH-BH-CH, History 17A-B-C, History 17AH-BH-CH, Philosophy 20A-B-C, Religious Studies 80A-B-C or any three courses from Art History 6A-B-C-DS-DW-E-F-G-H-K. Students selecting this option must complete the entire course sequence.
 Selection of this option does not change the number of courses required.

 Only courses approved for General Subject Areas D, E, F, G or H may be used to meet this requirement.